ManasPecenek/clinco/README.md

 ## 2) Create the cluster

+Download the scripts
-* `git clone https://github.com/ManasPecenek/clinco.git && cd clinco`

-* `chmod +x initial-script.sh master.sh worker.sh`
+* `git clone https://github.com/ManasPecenek/clinco.git && cd clinco && chmod +x initial-script.sh master.sh worker.sh `

+Now run the script with how many worker nodes you want.
+For example "./initial-script.sh 3" will result in a 3-worker-node cluster
-* `./initial-script.sh`
+* `./initial-script.sh <worker-node-count>`

-During the docker run stage in the `initial-script.sh`, we need to mount /lib/modules as a read-only volume for containerd to be able to run `modprobe overlay`.
+Notes: During the docker run stage in the `initial-script.sh`, we need to mount /lib/modules to worker nodes as a read-only volume for containerd to be able to run `modprobe overlay`.
 Also we do not want to lose the certificates and scripts in `/root` folder, so we mount a volume at `/root` directory.

 ## 3) Check the cluster